Combe noire Waterfall

 Embed this item to access it offline

-Along the water and through history, this forest trail immerses visitors in the atmosphere of mountain forests punctuated by the freshness of tumultuous torrents.
-A walk ending with a breathtaking view of the Combe Noire waterfall.
+Following the path of water and history, this forest itinerary will plunge you into the atmosphere of a mountain forest filled with the freshness of the stream's turbulent waters.
+The walk concludes with a breathtaking view of the Combe Noire waterfall.

 7 points of interest